piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

 Min
 ~~~

-Returns minimum of rows which match the query.
+Returns the minimum for a given column:

 .. code-block:: python